jjo0914/Mount-Blade-II-Bannerlord-Unblockable-Attack-CanCrushThrough/README.md

 ![](result.gif)
 The threshold has been lowered, and the attack direction restrictions have been removed.

-1. Copy `SandBox.dll` to `/Modules/SandBox/bin/`.
+1. Before copying, back up the original `SandBox.dll` file.
-2. Before copying, back up the original `SandBox.dll` file.
+2. Download & Copy `SandBox.dll` to `/Modules/SandBox/bin/`.
 3. Then open the desired weapon's `.xml` file and add `CanCrushThrough`.

 ![](weapon.PNG)